yangfei4/Sampling_motion_planning/README.md

 source devel/setup.bash
 rosrun lab2pkg_py lab2_spawn.py
 ```
-This will import our screw holes box and an M8 screw.
+This will load all the experimental setup, including table with four legs, screw box with M8 screws, human and obstacle.
 Then run:

 ```
 rosrun lab5pkg_py lab5_exec.py --simulator True
 ```
-This will activate the camera and detect the position of the M8 screw, which is green in our project update 2.
-Then the gripper will pick up the M8 screw and move it to another hole.
+This will activate the camera and detect the position of the M8 screw, which is colored in green.
+Then the gripper will pick up the M8 screws and move them to the holes in the corner of the table.

 ![Demo figure](https://github.com/D-YF/ECE470_Project/blob/main/figures/Project_Update_2_Demo.png)